When hope rolls in: Wheels for the World in Jinja, Uganda

 Can you join us in prayer?

-We invite you to join us, 27th-28th September, to pray for disability inclusion on Disability Awareness Sunday.
+We invite you to join us to pray for disability inclusion and all the churches who registered to take part in Disability Awareness Sunday.

-Many churches in the UK and around the world are holding services and events on Disability Awareness Sunday, 28th September 2025, to celebrate disabled people in church and Christian life.
+Many churches in the UK and around the world are holding services and events: either on Disability Awareness Sunday itself, 28th September 2025, or on a different day, to celebrate disabled people in church and Christian life.

-We want to cover these Disability Awareness Sunday events in prayer and we’d love you to pray with us.
+We want to cover these churches and their Disability Awareness events in prayer and we’d love you to pray with us.

 How do I join in?

-We are asking people to sign up for a slot to pray, so that we can try to fill any gaps.
+We asked people to sign up for a slot to pray, so that we could try to fill any gaps.
+Now, after the official Sunday, you can pray any time!
+But it's still really important.

-The page is set up through the organisation '24/7 prayer', who run the Global Week of prayer each September.
-We are just using the same sign up sheet to pray for Disability Awareness Sunday.
+The original event was set up through the organisation '24/7 prayer', who run the Global Week of prayer each September.
+We just used the same sign up sheet to pray for Disability Awareness Sunday.

 A screen shot of a webpage showing time slots for 24/7 prayer.